Safe covered dog bed with sturdy reinforced hood for maximum airflow

 4. Clinical Contraindications: Who Should Avoid Enclosed Beds?

 While engineered cave beds are an exceptional, life-changing sanctuary for roughly 95% of companion canines, responsible pet ownership requires acknowledging that no single product is a universal medical fit.
-Because an enclosed canopy alters the local micro-climate, there are two specific canine profiles that require careful observation or modified product usage:
+Because an enclosed canopy alters the local micro-climate, two specific canine profiles require careful observation or modified product usage:

 • 🩺 Brachycephalic Breeds (Flat-Faced Dogs): Usage Adaptations: For brachycephalic breeds, ensure the structural canopy is retracted or flattened to prioritize passive ambient ventilation, thereby mitigating the risk of respiratory strain.